IBM/AutoMLPipeline.jl/README.md

 # Note that the main data interchange format is a dataframe so transform!
 # output should always be a dataframe as well as the input for fit! and transform!.
-# This is necessary so that the pipeline iteration passes dataframe format consistently to
+# This is necessary so that the pipeline passes the dataframe format consistently to
-# its elements.
-Once you have this filter, you can use it as part of the pipeline together
+# its filters/transformers/learners.
+Once you have this filter, you can use
-# with existing learners and filters.
+# it as part of the pipeline together with existing learners and filters.
 ```

 ### Feature Requests and Contributions